metabase/metabase/docs/operations-guide/start.md

 Simply follow the same instructions you would use for making any normal database backup.
 It's a large topic more fit for a DBA to answer, but as long as you have a dump of the Metabase database you'll be good to go.

-# Storing database connection details more securely
+# Encrypting your database connection details at rest

 Metabase stores connection information for the various databases you add in the Metabase application database.
 To prevent bad actors from being able to access these details if they were to gain access to the application DB, Metabase can automatically encrypt them when they are saved, and decrypt them on-the-fly whenever they are needed.
 The only thing you need to do is set the environment variable